WilliamUW/ScalingEthereum2024/README.md

 ### Attestation of Real-World Assets

-We generate digital attestations for RWAs using ETHSign, providing proof of ownership essential for collateral validation.
+We generate digital attestations for RWAs using EthSign, providing proof of ownership essential for collateral validation.
 This process enhances transparency and security, ensuring all parties are protected and risks are minimized.

 ## Getting Started